hashicorp/terraform-provider-google/website/docs/r/compute_address.html.markdown

 * `region` - (Optional) The Region in which the created address should reside.
     If it is not provided, the provider region is used.

+* `address_type` - (Optional) The Address Type that should be configured.
+If it is not provided, this defaults to EXTERNAL.
+    Supported values include: INTERNAL EXTERNAL.

+* `sub_network` - (Optional) The URI of the Sub Network that the address will be created in.
+If it is not provide the project default will be used.
+This is only needed if using INTERNAL address_type.

+* `internal_address` - (Optional) The Internal Address will allow setting a specific IP address.
+If not provided a random address will be configured.
+    This is only needed if using INTERNAL address_type.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are